cryptpad/documentation/FAQ.rst

 Spreadsheets import/export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To import spreadsheets, the supported format is ``.xlsx``.
-This is the Microsoft Excel format, but can be exported from other software such as Google Sheets and LibreOffice Calc:
+To import spreadsheets, the supported format are Microsoft Excel ``.xlsx`` and OpenDocument ``.ods``.
+These can both be exported from popular software such as Google Sheets and LibreOffice Calc:

 1. Export your document as ``.xlsx`` in your existing software.
 2. Save the file to your computer.